sourmash-bio/2024-ictv-challenge-sourmash/README.md

 > during the sketching step.

 ## Results
 Results will appear in the `output.ictv-challenge` folder (filename: `ictv-challenge.sourmash.csv`) and should be identical to the pre-calculated results.
+We include a workflow step that compares the new results with the saved results and writes any differences to `output.ictv-challenge.results-diff.csv`.

 Pre-calculated results are available at: `results/ictv-challenge.sourmash.csv`